Great Summer Grilling Recipes for Busy Families

 - 2 tbsp Sesame Oil

 - Chop veggies

-- Layer on kabobs and lightly brush veggies with oil
+- Layer veggies and meat on kabobs and lightly brush veggies with oil

 - Grill until done (rotating a few times)